Farmers say Egypt's wheat crop hopes are "a dream"

-MINYA, Egypt (Reuters) - Egypt’s Islamist-led government must be dreaming if it expects a bumper wheat harvest over the next six weeks that will save the country billions of dollars in imports, says farmer Farid Boshra Abdel Malek.
+MINYA, Egypt, April 15 (Reuters) - Egypt’s Islamist-led government must be dreaming if it expects a bumper wheat harvest over the next six weeks that will save the country billions of dollars in imports, says farmer Farid Boshra Abdel Malek.

 “How can they expect any increase in wheat production when they are not providing us with water, fuel for our machines or much-needed enrichment seeds?” said the wheat grower in Matay village, near the city of Minya in the lush but slender Nile valley that is this desert nation’s granary.